 Personal or Professional?

 Although your estate planning lawyer can help you form the trust, choosing the trustee is really a decision that should be made by you and your closest group of supporters.
-Many individuals choose a family friend to act as trustee, citing their familiarity with the family’s needs as an advantage over a professional service.
+Many individuals choose a family friend to act as the trustee, citing their familiarity with the family’s needs as an advantage over a professional service.
 Trustworthiness may also be less of an issue with somebody you know.
 However, this arrangement is likely to fundamentally alter the relationship between the family friend and the beneficiaries.
 The trustee may also allow attachment to the beneficiaries to guide their choices, acting in a manner that is not really in the beneficiary’s best interest.

 A professional trustee is more likely to have the time and expertise required to manage the trust properly.
 They are also less likely to allow personal attachment to influence their decisions, saying “no” when needed.
 However, they may not have the same understanding of your wishes and needs a trusted friend does.
 Some opt to appoint a personal trustee and hire a professional one to act in concert for the best of both worlds.